tpb1908/CWDoc/doc_gen.md

 The key returned is a 40 character (160 bit) SHA-1 checksum of the content and its header.
 The probability of a collision occuring across n unique objects is 0.5 * n<sup>2</sup> /2^160.
-In order to achieve a 1% probability of collision 1.7x10<sup>23</sup> objects are required, which is effectively impossible.
+In order to achieve a 1% probability of collision 1.7x10<sup>23</sup> objects are required, which is highly improbable.

 In order to store a file system strucutre, Git uses tree objects.
 Each node in the tree is constructed of four elements: